suresh2727/Meme_generator/README.md

 # Meme_generator.

 Fetching meme using Reddit API with generate button.
-With meme Title,author,Upvoted. and we can add more things to this project
+With meme Title,author,Upvoted. and we can add more things to this project.......

 ![poc](https://github.com/suresh2727/Meme_generator/assets/52049092/da22897f-8179-4283-b04e-abf4270474c0)